TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 to 0.9, which is also the value used by VLMo @vlmo.
 This ensures that the crop is large enough to capture the high-level content of the image.
 A visualization of too small crops is shown in @vl_crop_size_bad, and a visualization of a minimum crop size of 0.9 is shown in @vl_crop_size_good.

-All hyperparameters as summarized in @transformer_shre_hyperparams, pytorch pseudocode for the forward pass can be found in @transformer_shre_forward_pseudocode.
+All hyperparameters are summarized in @transformer_shre_hyperparams, pytorch pseudocode for the forward pass can be found in @transformer_shre_forward_pseudocode.

 ===== Results <first_results_transformer_shre>
 We report the results of
-image-text retrieval on the test sets of COCO @coco and Flickr30k @flickr30k, which is shown in @image_text_retrieval_shre_transformer_first.
+image-text retrieval on the test sets of COCO @coco and Flickr30k @flickr30k, which are shown in @image_text_retrieval_shre_transformer_first.
 Note that we do not report results on unimodal downstream tasks like image classification or text classification.
-This is because finetuning is expensive, which is why will refrain from doing so until we reach our final improved approach.
+This is because finetuning is expensive, which is why will refrain from doing so until we reach our final approach.

 While the results on image-text retrieval are significantly worse than the state-of-the-art, we can still observe that we are not far off